“Women are meant to be loved, not understood.” Oscar Wilde

 I have a problem with a woman.
 A particular one.
 And getting worse.

-Ever since I had started my medical practice almost thirty years ago she has been faithfully coming every day, rain or shine, to share her multiple woes with me.
-She sits down on the opposite side of my desk, looks me straight in the eye and starts with these words: “I am emotionally frustrated.”
+Ever since I had started my medical practice almost thirty years ago she has been coming every day, rain or shine, to share her multiple woes with me.
+She sits down on the opposite side of my desk, looks me straight in the eye and says the same words: “I am emotionally frustrated.”
 Her name.
 Emma Bovary.

-Ever since I read “Madame Bovary” as a teen student in the “Alliance Francaise” of Montevideo, I have been mesmerized by the story of a beautiful and ardent wife of a country medical practitioner that could not find any solace in her grey existence.
-At the time I could not fathom how she could be so restless and ungrateful to the consideration and attention of her loving husband, to the point of being unfaithful.
+When I read “Madame Bovary” as a student in the “Alliance Francaise” of Montevideo, I was mesmerized by the story of a beautiful and ardent wife of a country medical practitioner that could not find any solace in her grey existence.
+At the time I could not fathom how she could be so ungrateful to her loving husband, to the point of being unfaithful.
 However, the ensuing studies and practice as a medical doctor gave me the necessary insight to understand, if still not agree with, the cause of her resilient, profound angst.
-More and more I could see the big and small, yet none the less painful, humiliations and scorn any woman must endure with unequal stoicism during her entire life.
-A common misconception is that women speak more than men.
-They do not.
-They are only more careful in what they say as our words can hurt the loved ones around us.
-I had left my copy of the novel in a box full of books in my mother’s living room; somehow, she sprung out of it to pursue me all the way from Buceo to Miami Beach.
+More and more I could discover the multiple big and small, yet none the less painful, humiliations and scorn almost all women must endure with unequal stoicism during their lives.

-Even in our hyper-connected age, she still cannot get her message through.
-On the contrary the plethora of social media connections has somehow increased her confusion as her recipients seem more tone-deaf than ever to her deepest concerns.
+Even in a hyper-connected age, she still cannot get her message through.
+The proliferation of mixed messages in the social media platforms has increased her confusion as her connections seem to be more tone-deaf to her complaints.
 As the tragic trifecta of memory, love and the passage of time relentlessly gnaws at her soul, she has been nagging me to sit down and transcribe what she has told me.
-The Spanish language differentiates between the role of “escritor”—someone that is inspired by an elevated artistic mission—and the mundane one of “escribidor”—a clandestine agent that struggles with words and tends to sink in dark undercurrents.
-I am her escribidor—squabbling with thrifty muses and fighting with mean demons.
+The Spanish language differentiates between the role of “escritor”—someone that is inspired by a haughty mission—and the mundane one of “escribidor”—a shady agent that struggles with words and tends to sink in dark undercurrents.
+I am her escribidor—squabbling with thrifty muses and fighting off mean demons.

 A strange phenomenon has occurred to me almost imperceptibly but firmly: the causes of her “emotional frustration” have started to percolate into my mind.
 Moreover, the daily exercise of listening attentively has developed in my manly brain one of the greatest wonders that women are endowed with: mirror neurons.
 Slowly I have learned to read almost any rictus of her face without any exchange of words.
 I can even discern how her mood is by just looking at the way she steps in.
 Prodded by the cultural and socio-economic constraints of a still patriarchal society, they have been more focused on “association” rather then “action” like we men had.
 In order to find out quickly and prudently what their children and other members of their clan needed, women have developed this gift ever since our times in the caves.
 But men can start to close the gap by doing what they beg us to do: listen to them.